uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 7. HMRC stores the data and returns success response to software (if user is outside the 12-month amendment window, HMRC returns error response).
 8. Software displays success message to user (if error response is received, software should notify the user).
 9. User reviews amendment (if the user wishes to amend more data items then the process returns to step 5).
-10. Software calls the Trigger a Self Assessment Tax Calculation endpoint to perform a new tax calculation with the `calculationType` parameter set to `intend-to-amend`.
+10. Software calls the Trigger a Self Assessment Tax Calculation endpoint to perform a new tax calculation with the `calculationType` parameter set to `intent-to-amend`.
 11. HMRC receives the request and returns a calculation ID.
 12. Software receives the calculation ID and uses it to call the Retrieve a Self Assessment Tax Calculation endpoint.
 13. HMRC returns the calculation.